ADR-VSC02: VS Code Extension Architecture¶

-This ADR defines how the VS Code extension integrates with the tnh-gen CLI to provide GenAI-powered text processing capabilities within the editor.
+This ADR defines the architecture of the VS Code extension that integrates with the tnh-gen CLI to provide GenAI-powered text processing capabilities within the editor.

 - Date: 2025-01-28